juliantglover/Dog-Breed-Classification-Deep-Learning-CNN/README.md

 # Dog-Breed-Classification-Deep-Learning-CNN
-This repository is an example of a image classifier built, trained, and tested using Python and Pytorch.
+This repository is an example of a image classifier built, trained, and tested using Python and PyTorch.
 This document will outline the steps that went into creating a trained dog breed classifier.
-Also, this document will outline ways that this CNN could be improved.
+The trained CNN is able to predict the correct dog breed from an image of a dog out of 120 possible breeds with a 70% accuracy rate.
+The CNN was only created in a few hours and with a limited data set.
+Methods that can be used to improve this CNN's accuracy will be outlined.

 ## Data Collection and Organization
 The CNN was trained using a dataset made available by <a href="https://www.kaggle.com/c/dog-breed-identification/data">Kaggle</a> for a "Dog Breed Identification" competition that includes 120 dog breeds.
 The data contains a "test" set and a "train" set of images.
 The "train" set contains 10,223 images and their associated labels.